Liviere/app-blocker/README.md

 - App automatically remembers if monitoring was active when closed
 - On next startup, monitoring will resume automatically if it was previously enabled
 - Only works if applications are configured for monitoring

+#### Master Password & Security

+On first launch, you'll be prompted to set up a master password:

+- **Custom Password**: Set your own password (minimum 8 characters)
+- **Generated Password**: Let the app generate a random password you won't know
+  - The password will NOT be shown to you
+  - With this option, you cannot manually deactivate Protected Mode

+The master password is used to:
+- Deactivate Protected Mode (if using custom password)
+- Verify configuration integrity (detect manual edits to config.json)

+#### Protected Mode

+Protected Mode is a commitment device that locks your monitoring settings:

+- **Activate via**: Click "Activate Protected Mode" in the GUI
+- **Duration**: Set for 1-365 days
+- **When active**:
+  - Monitoring cannot be stopped
+  - Autostart is forced ON
+  - Minimize to tray is forced ON
+  - Application cannot be closed (minimizes to tray instead)
+- **Exit options**:
+  - Wait for the protection period to expire
+  - Enter master password to deactivate early (if using custom password)

+This is ideal for users who want to enforce self-discipline and prevent themselves from circumventing time limits.

 #### Log Viewer